ATechAjay/AJ-90-JS/05 Object/04_Call_method.md

   },
 };

-let creator2 = {
+creator1.intro(); // Ajay Yadav is a Front-end developer. let creator2 = {
   name: "Gulam Anas",
   niche: "Flutter developer",
 };

 creator1.intro.call(creator2); //Now the "this" keyword is pointing to the "creator2" object.

+creator2.intro(); // Gulam Anas is a Flutter developer.
 ```

 # Pass an arguments to the call() method